WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 Yes.
 Just as simple as I've shown.
 By adding an attached macro called `@COW` to the struct, we have introduced the copy-on-write behavior to this struct.

 What this macro did is nothing more than what we have hand-rolled in the previous code -- adding heap storage to the struct and transforming the stored properties into computed properties that forward access to the heap storage.
-However, the cost of maintenance has not increased this time.
+However, these happen in an automatic process that the Swift compiler type-checks the `User` struct and then invokes the macro expansion by using the type-checked `User` struct as an argument.
+Finally, the `@COW` macro generates code by understanding the contents in the `User` struct.
+With this automatic mechanism, the cost of maintenance has not increased this time.

 ```swift
 @COW